synapsec-ai/soundsright-subnet/docs/mining/generate_data.md

 | ---reverb_dir | The directory where the reverberation dataset will be stored.
 You only need to input this if you want to generate a dataset for the dereverberation task. | str | No |
 | --reverb_data_dir | The directory where data to generate reverberation datasets will be stored.
 You only need to input this if you want to generate a dataset for the dereverberation task. | str | No |

+Note that the ARNI and WHAM datasets will be downloaded automatically to the directories provided if they have not already been downloaded.

 Here is an example of how to call the script:
 ```
 python3 generate_dataset.py --clean_dir my_clean_dir --sample_rate 16000 --n 5000 --task denoising --noise_dir my_noise_dir --noise_data_dir my_noise_data_dir